-Hemas Corporate Services (Pvt) Ltd Secretaries
+Hemas Corporate Services (Private) Limited Secretaries

-Colombo 23rd May 2023
+Colombo 22nd May 2024

-STATEMENT OF DIRECTORS' RESPONSIBILITY
+STATEMENT OF DIRECTORS' RESPONSIBILITIES

-In keeping with the provisions of the Companies Act No. 7 of 2007 the Directors of Morison Limited acknowledge their responsibility to prepare and present the Financial Statements of the Company, in accordance with the relevant sections of the aforesaid Act and the Sri Lanka Accounting Standards (SLFRSs/ LKASs).
+In keeping with the provisions of the Companies Act No. 07 of 2007 the Directors of Morison Limited acknowledge their responsibility to prepare and present the Financial Statements of the Company, in accordance with the relevant sections of the aforesaid Act and the Sri Lanka Accounting Standards (SLFRSs/ LKASs).

-The Financial Statements for the year ended 31st March 2023, presented in this Report have been prepared in compliance with the requirements of the Sri Lanka Accounting Standards and the Companies Act No. 7 of 2007.
+The Financial Statements for the year ended 31st March 2024, presented in this Report have been prepared in compliance with the requirements of the Sri Lanka Accounting standards and the Companies Act No. 07 of 2007.
 The Directors consider that appropriate accounting policies and Standards have been applied and reasonable estimations made when preparing the statements presented in this Annual Report.
 A material deviation, if any, from these Standards has been disclosed where necessary.

-The Directors confirm their responsibility for ensuring the maintenance of proper accounting records that disclose with reasonable accuracy at any time the financial position of the Company and, enable them to ensure that its Financial Statements comply with the Companies Act No. 7 of 2007.
+The Directors confirm their responsibility for ensuring the maintenance of proper accounting records that disclose with reasonable accuracy at any time the financial position of the Company and, enable them to ensure that its Financial Statements comply with the Companies Act No. 07 of 2007.
 They have general responsibility for taking such steps as are reasonably open to them to safeguard the assets of the Company and to prevent and detect fraud and other irregularities.

-In compliance with the Companies Act No. 7 of 2007, the Directors have caused to issue a copy of the annual report of the Company in a CD ROM, to every shareholder, fifteen working days before the date of the Annual General Meeting.
+In compliance with the Companies Act No. 07 of 2007, the Directors have caused to issue a copy of this Annual Report of the Company to every shareholder, fifteen working days before the date of the Annual General Meeting.
 A copy of the Financial Statements has also been delivered to the Registrar General of Companies.